github/opensource.guide/_articles/how-to-contribute.md

 ---
 title: How to Contribute to Open Source
-description: Contributing to open source can be a rewarding way to learn, teach, and build experience in just about any skill you can imagine.
-A brief overiew of why people contribute, how they contribute, and strategies for finding and making your first contribution.
+description: Want to contribute to open source?
+A guide to making open source contributions, for first-timers and for veterans.
 class: contribute
 toc:
   why-contribute-to-open-source: "Why contribute to open source?"